 Reds Team Injuries and Suspensions: The lengthy list of injuries is never a pleasant sight for anyone connected with the Reds.

 The Reds misfortune with injuries compounded during the November International Break 2020.

 After being diagnosed twice with COVID-19, Mohamed Salah is now self-isolating until the Reds Medical Team gives him the all clear.

 As a precaution, Rhys Williams was withdrawn from the England U21 Squad after complaining of a hip related issue.

 Joe Gomez had undergone a successful surgery after sustaining a serious knee injury during his training with England National Football Team.
 However, the young defender won’t be able to play in the foreseeable future as he faces a lengthy rehabilitation.

-Virgil Van Dijk continues to be sidelined after undergoing a successful surgery (more than a fortnight ago) on his knee injury which he sustained during the Everton game.
+Virgil Van Dijk continues to be sidelined after undergoing a successful surgery (more than a fortnight ago) on his knee injury which he sustained during the Everton Fc away clash.